 Reportable segment Operations Production and trading Refining and commercialization of petroleum products.
-Oil Pipeline operations Service of transfer and custody of crudes from the Northern jungle Looped and privatized units of Peru.
+Oil Pipeline operations Service of transfer and custody of crudes from the Northern jungle of Peru.
 Leased and privatized units Assets that originate cash inflows derived from rentals.